rrishabh27/EVA5/S12/README.md

 ---

-For the first taks, we trained the model for 50 epochs and achieved:
+For the first task, we trained the model for 50 epochs and achieved:
 * Highest train accuracy: 97.32%
 * Highest test accuracy: 55.72% (HEAVY OVERFITTING)